witoldmetel/10x-cards/README.md

    docker-compose logs
    ```

-_Note: Make sure to start the services in the order listed above (Database → API → Client) to avoid connection issues._
+_Note: Make sure to start the services in the order listed above (Database → API → Client) to avoid connection issues.
+The API requires a working database connection to start properly._

 ## Available Scripts